amyreese/znc-push/README.md

     /msg *push set username foo
 	/msg *push set secret ...

+If you're using Boxcar, you need to use the following command to send a subscription request to your account, before ZNC Push can start working:

+    /msg *push subscribe

 At this point, it should start sending notifications every time you get a private message or someone says your name in a channel.
 If this is everything you wanted, congratulations, you're done!